Garmin Forerunner 45S GPS Watch

 - No advanced running metrics

 Garmin overhauled its Forerunner fitness smartwatches adding new features and improved styling across the entire lineup.
 The new Forerunner 45S is the upgrade to the Forerunner 35, the company’s entry-level running watch.
 The Forerunner 45S takes the best of the Forerunner 35 and makes it even better with a handful of new running metrics, new health and wellness features and a stylish circular design.
-We’ve been training for several weeks with the Forerunner 45S to see if it performs as good as it looks.
+We’ve been training for several weeks with the Forerunner 45S to see if it performs as good as it looks and to see if it’s one of the best smartwatches.

 The Forerunner 45 is available in both a small (FR45S) and large size (FR45).
 Both watches are identical in every way except for the casing and colors.
 The FR45 measures 42mm and is available in red or black, while the FR45S is 39.5mm with lilac and white color options.
 I tested the FR45S in white, but everything in the review also applies to the FR45.